Connohendo/CUBESproj_Connor_Henderson/README.md

 Connor Henderson

-The project grabs the entries to a wufoo form via an api call

-the github actions need to be tweaked and the unit tests are pretty nonexistent currently

-tests are finished
+Sprint 3 Review

+I have finished the GUI despite it being atrocious to look at.
+The tests only test the api call and database functions.
+I was unsure how to test the GUI.
+The actions work as well.

+Functionality

-This project uses an API call to grab the responses to a wufoo form and submit them into a database
+This project uses an API call to grab the responses to a wufoo form and submit them into a database.
+We Then get a GUI that lists the submissions and is clickable for  nicer view within a second window.